AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/typical_diversity.doc.md

 To check if an variable is in the first list, we use a method described in `Varybivore::SetContains`.
 Namely, we will create a class that inherits every 'variable' we would like to check against and use `std::is_base_of` to inspect whether an argument is a base of our class, subsequently determining if it is one of the variables our class inherited early on.

-Since inheriting the same type multiple times is illegal in C++, variables in the first list must be nonrepetitive.

 To 'inherit' variables, we need a helper class that transforms variables into types.

 ```C++